Conversion Of Partnership Firm Into Limited Liability Partnership Firm

 3. Latest Income Tax Return (ITR) Acknowledgments,

-4. List of secured creditors of the firm along with their consent regarding the same,
+4. List of secured creditors of the firm, along with their consent regarding the same,

-5. Such other additional information as required (option).
+5. Other additional information is required (option).

 Form FiLLiP – Incorporation of LLP

-There are certain attachments that should be made along with this form and the same has been listed hereunder:
+There are certain attachments that should be made along with this form, and the same has been listed hereunder:

 2. Consent of the subscribers,